fadden/CiderPress2/cp2/Manual-cp2.md

  - "cpm" - CP/M volume.
 May be a 35-track 5.25" disk (140KB) or a 3.5"
    disk (800KB).
-The first 3 tracks of a 5.25" disk can be reserved for an OS image by formatting the disk with the "make bootable" flag.
+The first 3 tracks of a 5.25" disk can be reserved for an OS image by formatting the disk with the `--reserve-boot` flag.
  - "dos" - DOS 3.2 or 3.3, determined by the value of the `--sectors` option.
 Disks must have 35, 40, 50, or 80 tracks, with 13, 16, or 32
    sectors.
 Supported configurations: